- Repair & Care

 Larger than international luxury SUVs like the Land Rover Range Rover but smaller than domestic models like the Cadillac Escalade, the GL-Class has been a hit for Mercedes-Benz both in the U.S. and internationally, spawning several powertrain options and even a high-performance AMG trim.
 It's the big papa of the Mercedes-Benz SUV lineup, slotting above the midsize ML-Class, which itself sits above the compact GLK-Class.
 The fourth SUV in the Benz lineup is the G-Class — a limited-production, ultra-expensive retro-wagon that is essentially a German Hummer.

-I recently tested the new third-generation 2013 Mercedes-Benz GL450 4Matic, a midlevel V-8-powered version, to see if this truly is the market's best big SUV.
-To compare it with the previous-generation, 2012 model, click here.
+We recently tested the new third-generation 2013 Mercedes-Benz GL450 4Matic, a midlevel V-8-powered version, to see if this truly is the market's best big SUV.
+We also drove the high-performance GL63 AMG, which you can compare with the rest of the lineup here.
+To compare the new GL-Class with the previous-generation 2012 model, click here.

 Not Your Typical Alabama Truck